RahulSanodia/HTML---CSS-Mini-Project---HTML-Base-Tags-Meta-Tags-Body-Div-Span-P-tag-----hf7qbj7orgn6/README.md

 # Building Websites With HTML, CSS : Getting Started

 ## Project description
-this browser application interface allows user enroll different computer courses and watch free video contain.
+this browser application single page interface allows user enroll different computer courses and watch free video contain. the interface also allows the about discription and a contact us from where user sumbit their information like user name ,mobile number , email address and user concern.

 ## Tools